noomly/koumu/README.md

 # Koumu 呆

-*Koumu is a simple program that doubles as commit message validator (installed as Git hook) and as a CLI utility allowing you to interactively write valid commit messages.*
+*Koumu is a simple program that doubles as commit message validator (installed as Git hooks) and as a CLI utility allowing you to interactively write valid commit messages.*

 [![npm](https://img.shields.io/npm/v/koumu?style=flat-square)](https://npmjs.com/package/koumu)